-The impacts of environmental challenges, including climate change, biodiversity loss and pollution and waste, are making the attainment of SDG 16 targets ever more challenging.
+The impacts of environmental challenges, including climate change, biodiversity loss and pollution and waste, are making the attainment of SDG 16 targets ever more challenging with the cumulative shocks of environmental crises exacerbating other ongoing crises.
 For instance, although climate change and related extreme weather events may not always be a direct cause of conflict, it can multiply and amplify existing risks to peace and development.
 It can disrupt agricultural production, and obstruct access to water, food, health and housing, and can affect the full enjoyment of the human right to a clean, healthy and sustainable environment.
-For example, in 2022, 84 per cent of refugees and asylum seekers fled from highly climate-vulnerable countries, an increase from 61 per cent in 201036.
-Evidence from FAO and WFP also suggests close linkages between climate change, food insecurity and conflict37.
-Organized violence and armed conflict continue to constitute significant drivers of acute food insecurity in the number of hunger hotspots around the world38.
-At the same time, measures taken to address the climate crisis may lead to fractures in societies and political instability if not properly managed.
-Initiatives to achieve the SDGs and the objectives of the Paris Agreement should be developed and implemented in an inclusive manner, ensure they leave no one behind and that the transition to more sustainable economic and social models is just and socially fair.
+For example, in 2022, 84 per cent of refugees and asylum seekers fled from highly climate-vulnerable countries, an increase from 61 per cent in 201035.
+Furthermore, evidence from FAO and WFP suggests close linkages between climate change, food insecurity and conflict.
+36 Organized violence and armed conflict continue to constitute significant drivers of acute food insecurity in the number of hunger hotspots around the world.
+37 Addressing the interlinkages between SDG 16 and SDG 2 is indispensable for progress on the entire 2030 Agenda.